Set up audio devices in Audio MIDI Setup on Mac

 Note: For iOS devices, first click Enable, then select the device.
 You may be asked to unlock your device with a passcode or to trust the device.

 In the list on the left side of the Audio Devices window, click the Action pop-up menu , then choose how the device is going to be used:

 For sound input: Choose “Use This Device for Sound Input.”

 For sound output: Choose “Use This Device for Sound Output.”

 For playing system sounds: Choose “Play Alerts and Sound Effects Through This Device.”

-On the right side of the Audio Devices window, choose the options available for the device you selected:
+On the right side of the Audio Devices window, choose the options available for the device you’re setting up:

-In most cases, “Clock source” is set to the default.
+In most cases, “Clock source” is on the default setting.